 L.3 Selection Criteria for people leading the technical work

 The success of any committee or working group is dependent on its leadership.
-This selection criteria applies to committee chairs, working group convenors and committee secretaries.
-Members bodies are therefore required to apply this criteria when nominating people to these roles in order to ensure that the new ISO Code of Conduct for the technical work or is upheld and that the ISO/IEC Directives are correctly applied.
+This selection criteria applies to committee Chairs, working group Convenors and Secretaries/Committee Managers.
+Members bodies are therefore required to apply this criteria when nominating people to these roles in order to ensure that the new ISO Code of Conduct for the technical work or IEC Code of Conduct is upheld and that the ISO/IEC Directives are correctly applied.

-L.3.1 Chairs and convenors
+L.3.1 Chairs and Convenors

-L.3.1.1 Competencies and attributes of good chairs and convenors:
+L.3.1.1 Competencies and attributes of good Chairs and Convenors:

 — existing role and good reputation in the sector